dart-archive/jnigen/README.md

 | [jni](jni/) | Ergonomic C bindings to JNI C API and several helper methods |
 | [jnigen](jnigen/) | Tool to generate Dart bindings to Java code using FFI |

-This project is a work-in-progress and highly experimental.
+This project is a work-in-progress and __highly experimental__.
 Users can check out and experiment with the examples.
 We do not guarantee stability of the API or commands at this point.

 ## Requirements
 ### SDK